 There’s even a popular theory that Mozart, as well as swiping one of Saint-Georges’ ideas in his Sinfonia Concertante, channelled his jealousy of Bologne into the villainous black character Monostatos, who appears in his opera The Magic Flute.

 The Chevalier reached the height of his fame within Marie Antoinette’s court, where he was one of her music teachers.
 It is alleged that the Queen enjoyed playing with him publicly, and he was eventually fired because they got ‘too close’.

 Speaking to WBUR about his play, Barclay adds: “Part of the play that I’m writing includes Marie Antoinette in this because he was over in Versailles playing music with her privately.
 They would read together and perform together, and they became very close.

-“And I believe that out of respect for Marie Antoinette, so not to embarrass her, he withdraws his name from consideration.
+“And I believe that out of respect for Marie Antoinette, so not to embarrass her, he withdraws his name from consideration [for music director of the Paris Opera].
 And these rare but painful slights because of his race did hold him back from some great places of privilege in Parisian society.”

 Unfortunately, a lot of the Chevalier’s music was lost during the French Revolution, and what survived was quickly forgotten.

-Today, the Chevalier is most famous for being the first known classical composer of African descent.
+Today, the Chevalier is most famous for being one of the first known classical composers of African descent.
 But in 18th-century France, as President John Adams testified, he was much more than that.